-These types of questions will help you assess the goals and objectives that your prospective sponsors have and are instrumental in working out a sponsorship plan that meets everyone’s needs.
+These types of questions will help you assess the goals and objectives that your prospective sponsors have.

 As soon as you know what your prospective sponsors’ marketing and promotion goals are, you can begin to figure out what it is that you can offer them.

-Once you’ve landed on what you have to offer a sponsor, you can take a look at your calendar and pick a time to pitch.
+Once you’ve landed on a set of benefits that you have to offer a sponsor, you can take a look at your calendar and pick a time to pitch.

 Scheduling can be a sticky business.
 You’re planning an event, running an organization, and balancing what feels like a thousand plates at a time.

-Your potential sponsors are also incredibly busy— they’re running a business!
+Your potential sponsors are also incredibly busy running a business!

-You also want to give your organization time to get all of your ducks in a row.
+You want to give your organization time to get all of your ducks in a row.

 That’s why it’s crucial to schedule your pitch at least a couple of months in advance of when you’d actually need funding.

-Step 5: Investigate who the key players at the business.
+Step 5: Investigate the key players at the business

 At the same time that you’re dabbling with schedules and trying to figure out the best time to have a meeting, it’s also important to assess who the key players at the business are.

-For this, it helps to have someone on the inside, someone who can tell you who has the most authority to sign off on a sponsorship— and who would be the most likely to do so.
+For this, it helps to have someone on the inside who can tell you who has the most authority to sign off on a sponsorship— and who would be the most likely to do so.